-In last week’s article we discussed five basic strategies for business owners to deal with oppressive business debt.
+In last week’s article we discussed the basic strategies for business owners to deal with oppressive business debt.
 These include:

 In this week’s article, we will discuss the factors that you and your attorney should consider in deciding between these five strategies.
 Determining which strategy is best for your business will depend on your particular circumstances and goals.
 For the purposes of this discussion, we will assume that your business is a corporation or an LLC.